Caffeine and Tea

 The proposed Daily Healthy Beverage Guidelines were developed by a panel of nutrition experts to help consumers make smart decisions about their beverage consumption.
 Published in the March 2006 issue of the Journal of American Clinical Nutrition, the Guidelines are based on the relative health and nutritional benefits and risks of various types of beverages.

 Under the guidelines, women should drink nine eight-ounce servings of beverages a day and men should drink 13 servings.
-However no more than 10 to 15 percent of daily calorie intake should be consumed in beverages and caffeine consumption should be limited to 400 mg per daydecay and cavities, and reduce kidney stones.
+However no more than 10 to 15 percent of daily calorie intake should be consumed in beverages and caffeine consumption should be limited to 400 mg per day.

 Download: Daily Beverage Guideline 2-Page Flyer (PDF)

 Beverages make up an important part of nutrition.
 You may be surprised how quickly your liquid calories add up!
 Quench your thirst with a brewed tea, a calorie-free, natural, healthy beverage (without added milk or sugar).